tonytaowang/alogent-assessment/README.md

 ## Target Deliverables

 1. Add a collection of "post-its" to the `Board` class
-2. Add the following Web API endpoints
+2. Add the features outlined in the __Features__ section below

-  - `POST /boards`

-  creates a new board and returns at least the new id

-  - `DELETE /boards/[board-id]`

-  deletes an existing board and all related pins

-  - `GET /boards/[board-id]/post-its/`

-  gets all the pins attached to an existing board

-  - `POST /boards/[board-id]/post-its/`

-  adds a pin to an existing board

-  - `DELETE /boards/[board-id]/post-its/[post-it-id]`

-  removes a pin from a board
+  - These features should be developed in the order outlined below
+  - Add (or update) the Web API controller(s) and include the minimal UI required to facilitate use of the API
+      - The expected API URL path and HTTP method are specified with the features below

-3. Relevant unit tests for server-side code
+3. Unit tests for all server-side code added/modified

-  - Code coverage - `95%`
+    - Code coverage target - `90%`
       - For all logic areas added
-      - Code already existing in the repository will not count against you
+      - The current code in the repository is not considered in determining the coverage.
+Only code and tests you add will be reviewed.

-4. Update the front-end to use the new API endpoints
+### Features

+The following features need to be added to the application to make it useful for users.

-  - Create a new board
+1. Create a new board - `POST /boards`
-  - Delete a board
+2. Delete an existing board - `DELETE /boards/[board-id]`

-  - List all "post-its" for a board
-  - Add a "post-it" to an existing board
+3. Add a pin to a board - `POST /boards/[board-id]/post-its/`
+4. View pins attached to a board - `GET /boards/[board-id]/post-its/`
-  - Delete a "post-it"
+5. Delete a pin - `DELETE /boards/[board-id]/post-its/[post-it-id]`
+6. Delete a board and all pins - `DELETE /boards/[board-id]`

+Complete what you can in the time frame allotted for the assessment - __1 Hour__.
+You will not be judged on the amount of code completed, only on its quality and ability to meet the requirements outlined.

 ## Tech Stack